-Today's employers want employees who will be successful in tomorrow's economy.
-These people will not only possess important, specialized job skills, but will also be able to think critically, communicate clearly and manage ethically.
+Today's employers want employees who will succeed in tomorrow's economy not only because they possess important, specialized job skills, but also through their ability to think critically, communicate clearly and manage ethically.
 To meet these needs, Johnson & Wales offers a wide selection of liberal arts courses such as psychology, communication skills, life science and mathematics.
 By integrating these vital general studies with intensive career education, Johnson & Wales prepares students to be more effective employees as well as more responsible citizens.